ahmedaouadi91/project-2/README.md

 Nitrogen is an essential element for plant growth and production.The bar plot above represents the distribution of nitrogen according to Labes. in other words the variation in nitrogen needs depending on labels.
 This barplot shows us that certain label need a high nitrogen quantity such as rice,maize,banana,watermelon,muskmelon and cotton while the other label have low nitrogen need.

-The metrics for the best model
+The metrics for the best model :
 Accuracy = 0.99
 Precision = 0.99
 recall = 0.99
 f1-score = 0.99

-A description of how well your model would solve your business problem
+A description of how well your model would solve your business problem :

 The Model will predict if what kind of crops we should plant under given condition (N,P,K,temperature , ph ,rainfall.These will help us to obtain the best harvest yield and therefore economic profitability

-recommendations
+Recommendations :

 To have best harvest yield and economic profitability Farmer should :
 * Get a clear idea of field environmental conditions (temperature ,rainfall) and soil resources (N , P, K , ph )
 * Choose crops according to model predictions